sparklyr/sparklyr/docs/ec2.md

 Connection
 ----------

-Once all packages have compiled, connect to the EC2 cluster using:
+From the RStudio in the cluster machine, run:

 ``` r
 library(dplyr)